 Dolphins are some of the most loved sea animals for their playful personalities and high level of intelligence.
-These mammals are frequently spotted jumping in Florida waters due to their need to come up for air.
+These marine mammals are frequently spotted jumping in Florida waters due to their need to come up for air and as a way to communicate.
 You may be wondering; exactly how long can a dolphin hold its breath?
 The answer might surprise you!

 When Dolphins swim down into the depths of the ocean for fish, they are actually holding their breath.
 The length of time that dolphins can hold their breath for varies based on a few factors.
 Bottlenose dolphins, for example, can stay underwater for around 8 to 10 minutes.
 Even when sleeping, a dolphin’s lighter bone structure allows them to sleep just below the surface.
 This allows them to pop up with their tail flukes every so often whilst asleep to take in the oxygen they need.